 How can I appeal my valuation?

-Motor vehicle appeals must be filed thirty (30) days from the mailing of your tax bill, and real estate and tangible have ninety (90) days from the first due date.
+Motor vehicle appeals must be filed 45 days from the mailing of your tax bill, and real estate and tangible have ninety (90) days from the first due date.

 Do I have to register my business with the Tax Assessor?

 Yes.
 According to Town Ordinance 236-13, all commercial and/or manufacturing businesses located in Smithfield, prior to the initial commencement of business within the Town, shall file a business registration.
-The form for this registration is available online or may be obtained in the Town Clerk’s office.
+The form for this registration is available online or may be obtained in the Tax Assessor’s office.
 The form, along with a $5.00 fee, can be returned to the Assessor’s office at 64 Farnum Pike, Smithfield, RI.
 02917.
-Annual Business Registrations are also required.
+Annual Business Registration is also required annually.